rohmann/css-property-meta/README.md

 ```

 This is not published on npm, so for the time being I'd recommend simply copy/pasting the file into your project directly.

+This may eventually be expanded to include:
+* Information on shorthand properties
+* Links to MDN articles
+* A "related properties" field to allow indexing property types commonly used together.